microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### S3 Transfer Acceleration

-Increase transfer speed of files in and out of S3.
+**Increase transfer speed** of files **in and out of S3** by taking advantage of Amazon CloudFront’s globally distributed edge locations.

 ### AWS Global Accelerator

 **Redirects** to the proper application region throught the AWS internal network.
+It helps bridge the gap between single and multiple Region deployments by improving the network routing for local and global traffic.
 ## Cloud Integration

 **Decouple** applications with SQS or SNS